100% Digital Black Culture

 CULTNE TV - is a weekly program, hosted by different Afro-brazilian presenters, who interview personalities ranging from activists, historians, feminists, painters, poets, singers, priests, musicians, doctors and other accomplished professionals discussing the vast richness of Afro-brazilian culture and history.
 The program is the only one of its kind in the country and is broadcast on Rio de Janeiro State Channel TV Alerj as well as on Cultne’s successful YouTube channel.
 The intent is to provide a window to know the past, advance the present and influence the future.
 The program had its premiere on December 5, 2015, and is presented every Saturday at 9:30 pm, and also on Sundays at 6 pm and on Wednesdays at 9 pm.

 CULTNE’s website hosts new and interesting video productions about black culture in Brazil.
 If you have any kind of material on that subject, in digital or analogical format, access the website, register and help us to increase our inventory.
 The concept is to facilitate a collective input so that nothing else gets lost or forgotten in our history and make it available to all.

 SERVICES - BUSINESS CONSULTANCY

-Cultne also provides business advisement on a range of subjects to include black culture, heritage tourism, production of film, television, music, and live events, and entering the emerging market of Brazil.
-Prior clients reflect Essence Communications, the National Basketball Association, the City of Rio de Janeiro Tourism, et al.
+Cultne also provides business consulting on a range of subjects including black culture, black heritage tourism, production of film, television, music, and live events, and entering the emerging market of Brazil.
+Previous clients include Essence Communications, the National Basketball Association, Rio de Janeiro City Tourist Board, etc.